- Attendance Guidelines

-Absences are excused if a student attends a doctor/dentist appointment or court date and can provide documentation upon return.
-Students who are home ill are excused if the parent calls in for them on the day of the absence.
+Absences are excused if a student attends a doctor/dentist appointment or has a court date and can provide original documentation upon return.
+Students who are ill are excused if the parent calls in for them on the day of the absence.
 Students are allowed 3 call-ins or parent notes per school year.
-If a student is excessively absent due to illness will need a doctor’s note for any future absences.
+If a student is excessively absent due to illness, he or she will need a doctor’s note for any future absences.
 A student who misses three days of school consecutively must have an original doctor’s note to excuse the absences.
 Students who attend the funerals of family members and provide original documentation such as the program from the service will be excused for that one day.

 Going out of town, interviewing for a job, taking the driving test, visiting family, running errands, baby sitting, taking vacations, or other “personal” reasons are not considered excused absences; and students will not be permitted to make up assignments missed.
 Our expectation at NMHS is that our students will be present every day that school is in session.
 Still, certain situations arise which require students to miss school.
 We ask that parents work with the school to keep those situations to a minimum.
 Please make every effort to schedule personal business appointments outside the school day.

 According to the State of Texas, children between the ages of six and eighteen are required to attend school each day for the entire period that the school’s program of instruction is provided.
 If a student is eighteen or older and they are enrolled in school, they are held accountable for their attendance under Texas law.
-Students who accumulate ten or more unexcused absences in a class in a six-month period, or three or more unexcused absences within a four-week period are considered truant by the State of Texas.
-When this occurs, it is the legal responsibility of the school district to file a complaint with the proper court against both the parent or guardian and the student (Class C Misdemeanor).
+Students who accumulate ten or more unexcused absences in a class in a six-month period are considered truant by the State of Texas.
+When this occurs, it is the legal responsibility of the school district to file a complaint with the proper court against both the parent or guardian and the student.